Blog

 Have existing investors (like your friends and family) help drum up interest with their own family, friends, and colleagues.
 It’s in their best interest to help raise capital to keep your hedge fund healthy.
 First-hand experience dealing with you and the positive performance of the fund is the best proof that your hedge fund is safe and will generate good returns.

-It is also important to have a clear and compelling investment strategy that differentiates your fund from competitors.
+It is also important to have a clear and compelling hedge fund strategy that differentiates your fund from competitors.
 This will help attract investors who share your investment philosophy and provide a framework for making investment decisions.

 Network with New Investors